Skip to main content

 Module description

-This module will examine present developments and tendencies in the theories and practices of human rights from a prospective and planetary perspective.
-Addressing the various actual critiques on the conception, practice and enforcement of human rights, from the standpoint of 'non-Western' peoples and traditions, the course explores how recent conceptions of human rights and humanitarianism interact with recent transformational economic, social and political phenomena, usually grouped under the term 'globalisation'.
-Specifically, the course will focus its attention on the ongoing transformations of international relations since the beginning of the twenty-first century.
-In particular, the course deals with alternative genealogies of human rights and tracks the potential impact of the rise of Asian and Latin peoples upon global regulation, political economic models and conceptions of human rights.
+In this module we will examine present developments and tendencies in the theories and practices of human rights from a prospective and planetary perspective.
+Addressing the various actual critiques on the conception, practice and enforcement of human rights, from the standpoint of 'non-Western' peoples and traditions, we will explore how recent conceptions of human rights and humanitarianism interact with recent transformational economic, social and political phenomena, usually grouped under the term 'globalisation'.
+Specifically, we will focus our attention on the ongoing transformations of international relations since the beginning of the twenty-first century, deal with alternative genealogies of human rights and track the potential impact of the rise of Asian and Latin peoples upon global regulation, political economic models and conceptions of human rights.